korpling/pepperModules-TEIModules/README.md

 A large number of annotations in Salt comes from the element names existing in TEI.
 To be able to differentiate, e.g. two hierarchical nodes coming first from \<p\> and a second from \<phr\>, a generic annotation is used.
 The default is to use the element-name.
-The tag.rename flag allows customization for the key of such an annotation.
+The annotation.element.rename flag allows for customizing the key of such an annotation.
 The following format has to be met:

 ```